 It is wise for everyone over the age of 18 years old to execute a Durable POA, because once a minor child becomes an adult, his/her parents no longer have the right to act on his/her behalf, without having to be appointed by the Clerk of Court.
 The time, expense and emotional stress of having to be appointed by the court, can be easily avoided.
 As an another example, a parent may give a durable power of attorney to their trusted adult child so that, in the event the parent is disabled or incapacitated, the child can act on the parent’s behalf and carry on routine matters.
 In many instances, this arrangement is far better than making the child the joint owner of the parent’s bank accounts and other property and assets.

 A springing POA only becomes effective upon the happening of a specified event, which could be the principal’s incapacitation.
 It is very important that the terms of the springing power of attorney be laid out clearly, including the method for determination of the incapacity—or other triggering event—and the person who decides whether the principal is incapacitated or that the triggering event has occurred.

 A power of attorney is a powerful legal document that gives someone else right to act as though they are you.
 Under the law, it is the same as if you committed the actions yourself.
-Before signing any documents, consult with an attorney at Haas Tharrington, P.A. to understand the risks and benefits, and to ensure the documents are properly prepared.
+Before signing any documents, consult with an attorney at Haas & Associates, P.A. to understand the risks and benefits, and to ensure the documents are properly prepared.